Shark-tooth hunters really want to meet 'Meg'

 But shark-tooth hunters really want to meet Meg.

-"Megalodon was the meanest thing that ever lived," said Chuck Mast, a docent for the museum who acted as the museum's field guide at Thursday's dig.
+"Megalodon was the meanest thing that ever lived," said Chuck Mast, a docent for the museum who acted as the museum's field guide at the April 11 dig.

 "Its bite was 10 times more powerful than T. rex," he said.